-This university-level forensic science course enables you to study one of the most fascinating areas of applied science – the use of scientific procedures to produce evidence in a court of law.
-The Foundation Degree provides knowledge and skills appropriate to an increasingly important area of science.
-It covers the major scientific disciplines involved in the investigation of crime.
+This course enables you to study one of the most fascinating areas of applied science – the use of scientific procedures to produce evidence in a court of law.
 You will study in the College’s specialist forensic science laboratories using modern forensic equipment and have the opportunity to work closely with practising forensic experts from a range of organisations, including Devon & Cornwall Constabulary, Crime Scene Investigators and Forensic Practitioners.

 For more information about this course please read the Programme Quality Handbook which contains programme specifications and module information.